lhaze/docs-arch/python-course/functional-python/fp01_method_as_decorator.md

 But how this all works?
 Why `f` and `self` are defined in the scope of the `wrapper` `(4)`?
 Well, `wrapper` is called a [*closure*](https://en.wikipedia.org/wiki/Closure_(computer_programming)) with respect to `cache_function_decorator`, because it uses names from the scope of the function in which it was declared for.
 Python interpreter implicitly passes all names with their runtime values from the `cache_function_decorator` to the `wrapper`.
 We'll see much more use of this mechanism further on.

 There is one more thing worth noticing.
 Although `cache_function_decorator` returns a new function, created inside of it `(5)`, this function identifies exactly the same as the original one `(7)`.
 This is the case because of the helper `functools.wraps` decorator `(1)`.
-It copies metadata of a function onto another one (its decorator, in this case).
+It copies metadata (like the name or the docstring) of a function onto another one (its decorator, in this case).
 For now, this quite common feature is purely cosmetic, but later we'll see it important to the mechanics of our caching.

 > NB: `functools.wraps` is a visible example from the standard library of Python where a decorator is used to enrich a function or modify its behavior in a functional programming way.